goadesign/goa.design/content/implement/components.md

 to handler also provides support for API versioning.

-The `ServeMux` interface `Handle` method associates a request HTTP method and path to a HandleFunc which is a function that accepts a http ResponseWriter and Request as well as a instance of url Values that contain all the path and querystring parameters.
+The `ServeMux` interface `Handle` method associates a request HTTP method and path to a HandleFunc which is a function that accepts an http ResponseWriter and Request as well as an instance of url Values that contain all the path and querystring parameters.

 The interface also exposes a `Version` method that gives access to version specific muxes.
 This